mqtt2go/mqtt2go.github.io/dev/add-wifi.md

 #### Wi-Fi Credentials report
 <p align="justify">
 This report (5) is used to send the Wi-Fi credentials back to the end device.
+As the TLS connection is active initially, the credentials are transmitted in the secure (encrypted) way.
 </p>

 ```